avishek-sen-gupta/cobol-rekt/README.md

 ## Catalogue of Reusable Algorithms

 This is a list of algorithms written from scratch, for reference or reuse.
+All of them use JGraphT for representing graph structures.

 - **Depth First Ordering (Pre- and Post-Order):** Based on [Depth-First Search and Linear Graph Algorithms](https://github.com/tpn/pdfs/blob/master/Depth-First%20Search%20and%20Linear%20Graph%20Algorithms%20-%20Tarjan%20(1972).pdf).
 See ```DepthFirstTraversalLabelTask```.
 This does the following things:
   - Generate the explicit **depth-first ordering of nodes**